Author: Charlotte Davies / Codes: CAP3, HAP2 / Published: 06/02/2018

 - Don’t do x-rays

 As soon as we x-ray patients, we encourage them to come back for x-rays again!
-The NICE guidelines are really clear – x-ray if they have risk factors!
-This is the really difficult area of “evidence” to follow.
+The NICE guidelines are really clear – only x-ray if they have risk factors!
 In young people, backs are really hard to break – so only x-ray them if the degree of trauma is significant.
-If you’re thinking about x-raying them, just stop and pause, and think about whether you should be trauma calling them and getting CTs instead.
-Remember the radiation risk from a lumbar spine x-ray is pretty high and needs careful consideration in younger patients especially!
-It’s in the elderly that x-rays get difficult.
-The lumbar spine can break spontaneously in the elderly, and x-rays are then very difficult to interpret.
-I’m much more likely to image the elderly – if in doubt, have a chat with a senior.
-I’m not sure theres ever a right answer.
+If you’re thinking about x-raying them, just stop and pause and think about whether you should be trauma-calling them and getting CTs instead.
+The radiation risk from a lumbar spine x-ray is pretty high and needs careful consideration!

 - Don’t tell the patient they need an MRI